 License

-Aider appears to have several advantages over Cody, particularly in popularity and maturity.
+Both Aider and Cody have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Python.
 However, they differ in their additional technology choices: Aider uses SCSS, Ruby while Cody leverages Typescript, JSX, Golang, Rust, C, PHP, Java, C++, Kotlin.